BSBA 1 Year Course ‘Aspects of Botanical Illustration’ 2018 – 2019

-Do you have a passion for plants and would like to capture their essence using close observation and detail, then you will enjoy this course.
-Taught by four experienced and enthusiastic tutors, you will be introduced to a variety of materials, media and skills needed to produce a botanical illustration.
+If you have a passion for plants and would like to capture their essence using close observation and detail, then you will enjoy this course.
+Taught by three experienced and enthusiastic tutors, you will be introduced to a variety of materials, media and skills needed to produce a botanical illustration.

 We cater for both beginners and students wishing to further develop their skills.
 We find that having a mix of beginners and more experienced painters who can share their knowledge is advantageous to all.